-"The situation then appeared to be as follows: A reverse had been suffered at Namsos, but Andalsnes had not been seriously bombed.
-In other words, to the North of Trondhjem our advance had been checked; to the south it was developing in a satisfactory manner.
+"The situation then appeared to be as follows: A reverse had been suffered at Namsos, but Andalsnes had not been seriously bombed." other words, to the North of Trondhjem our advance had been checked to the south it was developing in a satisfactory manner.

 "Mr. Chamberlain and his colleagues had always considered that the Norwegian venture was full of risks and perils.
-They had never believed that its success was assured.
-At the last meeting of the Supreme Council, Mr. Chamberlain himself had pointed out that the Allies could not hope to reinforce their troops in Norway as quickly as could the Germans.
+They had never believe that its success was assured.
+At the last meeting of the Supreme Counce Mr. Chamberlain himself had pointed out that the Allies could not hop to reinforce their troops in Norway as quickly as could the Germans.
 The First Lord had in his turn uttered serious warnings about the future of the expedition and had declared that they must not blind themselves to the fact that the operation was extremely hazardous.

-"Nevertheless, at that time, no serious anxiety was being felt in London.
-Preparations were being made to put into effect plans for disembarking more troops and despatching equipment, especially A.A. batteries.
-An unfortunate incident had occurred when a ship carrying transport and Bofors guns for Andalsnes had been torpedoed, but such losses had always been expected and no one had been greatly impressed.
+"Nevertheless, at that time, no serious anxiety was being felt in Londo Preparations were being made to put into effect plans for disembarkin more troops and despatching equipment, especially A.A. batteries.
+A unfortunate incident had occurred when a ship carrying transport an Bofors guns for Andalsnes had been torpedoed, but such losses had alway been expected and no one had been greatly impressed.

-"Unfortunately, the general situation had deteriorated very rapidly.
-The same evening, news had reached London that General Carton de Wiart's column had clashed with German forces and had had to retreat after suffering considerable losses.
-The report indicated that the British had acted alone without keeping in touch with the French troops who had also landed at Namsos.
-Later reports explained that the British troops had advanced immdeiately whilst the French troops had been unable to move because the air attack of the 20th had destroyed part of their material and their stocks of munitions.
+"Unfortunately, the general situation had deteriorated very rapidly The same evening, news had reached London that General Carton de Wiart column had clashed with German forces and had had to retreat after suffeing considerable losses.
+The report indicated that the British had actealone without keeping in touch with the French troops who had also lande at Namsos.
+Later reports explained that the British troops had advance immdeiately whilst the French troops had been unable to move becaus the air attack of the 20th had destroyed part of their material and then stocks of munitions.

 "Then came news of repeated air attacks in the South.
-Then the news, even more serious, that the brigade which had pushed forward to Lillehammer had been obliged to retreat before German forces well armed and abundantly provided with artillery and tanks.
-Finally, it was learned that large German forces were advancing along the eastern line of the Oslo-Trondhjem railway and had succeeded in advancing 70 kilometres in 48 hours.
+Then the news even more serious, that the brigade which had pushed forward to Lillehamme had been obliged to retreat before German forces well armed and abundantl provided with artillery and tanks.
+Finally, it was learned that large Germa forces were advancing along the eastern line of the Oslo-Trondhjem railwa and had succeeded in advancing 70 kilometres in 48 hours.

-"All the reports received in London emphasised the destructive effects of the constant German air attacks and the enormous advantage conferred upon the enemy by their air superiority.
-This superiority was largely due to the fact that the English could not bring their fighter aircraft to Norway.
-They had no airfields where they could be serviced.
-All the RAE could
+"All the reports received in London emphasised the destructive effect of the constant German air attacks and the enormous advantage conferre $u \rightarrow the enemption$ by their air superiority.
+This superiority was largely du to the fact that the English could not bring their fighter aircraft to Norway